LSeu-Open/Lab-Libraries/Tutorials/Python/A-Method-to-Learn-Python-from-scratch.md

 * **Community support**: Is there an active community and resources available?

 > [!TIP]
-> **For beginners, VS Code and PyCharm are popular choices due to their ease of use and extensive features.**
+> **For beginners, VS Code and PyCharm are popular choices due to their ease of use and extensive features.
+You can also use other popular code editors.
+Choose the one that feels most comfortable for you.**

 <br>